Mhdez221993/JavaScript/glossary.md

 ## IEEE (Institue of Electronical and Electric Engineer)
 Is global organization dedicated to advance technologi in many field like computer, science, electronic (e.g)

+## Decimal vs Floating-Point numbers
+They both refer to a non-interger, deciam have fixed decimal numbers while floating point allow a variable number of decimal numbers